The Sound of Excellence

 The shell uses the heaviest and hardest wood in the centre core, and the wood plies get gradually softer toward the inner and outer surfaces.
 This construction allows the shell to vibrate perfectly, free of constraint.

 The shell uses the hardest and heaviest wood, Jatoba for the centre core.
 The Jatoba is surrounded on either side by layers of Kapur, another hard and heavy wood.
-Then, surrounding the Kapur is North American Maple, the softest wood in the whole shell, which is used for the outer and inner shell plies.
+Then, surrounding the Kapur is Maple, the softest wood in the whole shell, which is used for the outer and inner shell plies.

 Countless trials, prototyping and sound checking with artists went into finding the perfect shell make-up for PHX.